-Instructions on how to make a Succulent Terrarium.
-Includes tips on plants, materials, and a video to show how to plant your terrarium
+Instructions on how to make a succulent terrarium using an open glass vessel.
+Includes tips on plants, materials, and a video to show how to plant your terrarium.

 How to make a Succulent Terrarium

 Succulents are tough plants that require very little in the way of soil, soil nutrients, or even much water in the winter months.
 If you spot some growing in a park or other public place you could even be a bit cheeky and nip off a few pieces to take home.
 They root very easily and the small amounts you take won’t hurt the parent plant.

 - Glass terrarium, or any glass container with openings

 - Cactus potting mix